Introduction

 Next Steps

-PyTorch is an open-source deep learning framework that is developed by Meta AI and is now part of the Linux Foundation.
+Meta AI have designed an Open Source deep learning framework called PyTorch, that is now part of the Linux Foundation.

-PyTorch is designed to provide a flexible and efficient platform for building and training neural networks.
-It is widely used due to its dynamic computational graph, which allows users to modify the architecture during runtime, making debugging and experimentation easier.
+PyTorch provides a flexible and efficient platform for building and training neural networks.
+It has a dynamic computational graph that allows users to modify the architecture during runtime, making debugging and experimentation easier, and therefore making it popular among developers.

-PyTorch’s objective is to provide a more flexible, user-friendly deep learning framework that addresses the limitations of static computational graphs found in earlier tools like TensorFlow.
+PyTorch provides a more flexible, user-friendly deep learning framework that reduces the limitations of static computational graphs found in earlier tools, such as TensorFlow.

-Prior to PyTorch, many frameworks used static computation graphs that require the entire model structure to be defined before training, making experimentation and debugging cumbersome.
+Prior to PyTorch, many frameworks used static computational graphs that require the entire model structure to be defined before training, which makes experimentation and debugging cumbersome.
 PyTorch introduced dynamic computational graphs, also known as “define-by-run”, that allow the graph to be constructed dynamically as operations are executed.
-This flexibility significantly improves ease of use for researchers and developers, enabling faster prototyping, easier debugging, and more intuitive code.
+This flexibility significantly improves ease of use for researchers and developers, enabling:

-Additionally, PyTorch seamlessly integrates with Python, encouraging a native coding experience.
+PyTorch also seamlessly integrates with Python, which creates a native coding experience.
 Its deep integration with GPU acceleration also makes it a powerful tool for both research and production environments.
-This combination of flexibility, usability, and performance has contributed to PyTorch’s rapid adoption, especially in academic research, where experimentation and iteration are crucial.
+This combination of flexibility, usability, and performance has ensured PyTorch’s rapid adoption, particularly in academic research, where experimentation and iteration are crucial activities.

 A typical process for creating a feedforward neural network in PyTorch involves defining a sequential stack of fully-connected layers, which are also known as linear layers.
 Each layer transforms the input by applying a set of weights and biases, followed by an activation function like ReLU.
 PyTorch supports this process using the torch.nn module, where layers are easily defined and composed.